No Win No Fee Compensation From UK Personal Injury Solicitors

 Have you ever rushed to the internet after seeing a television advert featuring huge personal cheques and a no risk guarantee?
 Were you able to read the small print scrolling across the screen?
 UK personal injury law can be confusing, especially if you have never dealt with it before.
 Below, you can take a closer look at adverts for personal injury claims and how they work.

 1. Common Phrases

-Two of the most common phrases used in adverts for personal injury claims are "no win no fee" and "100% compensation".
+Two of the most common phrases used in adverts for personal injury claims are “no win no fee“ and “compensation”.
 These phrases have two distinct meanings.
-No win no fee compensation claims mean you do not need to pay your solicitor fees if you lose your case.
-100% compensation means you receive the full compensation amount you are entitled to if you win your case.
-It is important to note that these clauses are not always available.
-Availability typically depends on your personal claim type and your local legal procedures.
+No win no fee means you do not need to pay your solicitor fees if you lose your case.
+Compensation is the amount you are entitled to if you win your case.
+Almost personal injury claims will be taken on a no win no fee basis.

 Get more information on what no win no fee means for you.